-The cafeteria is open for breakfast from 8:10 am to 8:25 am as a service provided by the cafeteria staff.
 During the regular lunch periods there is a complete plate lunch line and an ala Carte line that serves salads, sandwiches, desserts and other specialties.
 Students who carry their lunches should also use the cafeteria facilities.
-Full lunch costs approximately \$3.00 per meal, reduced lunch is \$.40 per meal.
-We ask that students, when done, do not loiter on the 2nd floor.
+Full lunch costs approximately \$3.25 per meal.
 Students are to eat only in the cafeteria/commons, unless granted permission to leave the cafeteria.
 Care should be taken when/if food and beverages are to be consumed in hallways, classrooms, R&D, or outside.
 In some cases/areas, food and/or drink is not to be carried/consumed.
 When not permitted, items will be confiscated or asked to be thrown away or properly stored so they are not distracting to the educational environment.
-Students who move chairs, disrupt the environment, do not throw away trash, will lose cafeteria privileges and eat in the BDE room or other location
+Students who do not follow the cafeteria expectations will lose cafeteria privileges and eat in the lunch support room.